-After Completing Preliminary Examination
+After Completing (pass or fail) the Preliminary Examination

 After passing the required preliminary examination for the doctoral degree, the student must complete the final examination for the degree within four calendar years.
 Otherwise, the student will be required to repeat the preliminary examination.